-Strong-field laser physics and ultrafast laser physics are currently important research areas in experimental physics.
+Strong-field laser physics [1] and ultrafast laser physics [2] are currently important research areas in experimental physics.
 Focused intensity, rather than unfocused peak power, is the parameter of most interest in both strong-field and ultrafast laser physics, and it largely determines whether the goals of a physics experiment can be achieved.
-The highest intensity of an ultraintense ultrashort laser facility, recently called a femtosecond petawatt laser (fs-PW), is approximately the value when all the pulse energy is contained within a spatiotemporal focal cube edged by the laser center wavelength, i.e., a single-optical-cycle pulse and a single-wavelength-sized focal spot are obtained at the same time, which is called the $\lambda^3$ regime or the $\lambda^3$ laser by Mourou et al. In the time domain, single-cycle and even subcycle optical pulses have been realized in both near- and mid-infrared wavelengths by optical parametric amplification (OPA), optical parametric chirped pulse amplification (OPCPA), coherent waveform/spectrum synthesis, nonlinear postcompression,8-11 etc., in low-energy lasers, and recently some improved OPAs/OPCPAs have also been proposed for high-energy lasers, e.g., single-cycle petawatt-class lasers.12-15 In the space domain, near-single-wavelength-sized focal spots have been produced by tight-focusing optics with small f-numbers in some low-energy lasers.
-A recent reported result in a high-energy laser is that a 1.1 $\mu$ m [full width at half-maximum (FWHM)] near diffraction-limited spot size was achieved in a 4-petawatt laser by an f/1.1 (f = 300 mm) off-axis parabolic mirror and deformable mirrors for the realization of a $10^{23}$ W/cm intensity.
-Typically, large-aperture tight focusing elements with very small f-numbers (e.g., meter-sized $f/ \sim 1$ off-axis parabolic mirrors) are very difficult to fabricate and very hard to adjust to near-ideal conditions, which is not conducive to obtaining very small focal spots in experiments.
-To solve this problem, the ellipsoidal mirror (or ellipsoidal plasma mirror) with two foci is used as a secondary focusing mirror after a parabolic mirror to further reduce the focal spot size by shifting its location from one focus to another, and a one-fifth reduction of two near-diffraction-limited focal spots from about 4.5 to 0.9 $\mu$ m (FWHM) was demonstrated in experiments.
+The highest intensity of an ultra-intense ultrashort laser facility, or called as a femtosecond Petawatt laser (fs-PW) recently, is approximately the value when all the pulse energy is contained within a spatiotemporal focal cube edged by the laser center wavelength, i.e., a singleoptical-cycle pulse and a single-wavelength sized focal spot are obtained at the same time, which is called as the λ^3 regime or the λ^3 laser by Mourou et al. [1, 3].
+In the time domain, single-cycle and even sub-cycle optical pulses have been realized in both near- and midinfrared wavelengths by optical parametric amplification (OPA) [4, 5], optical parametric chirped pulse amplification (OPCPA) [6], coherent waveform/spectrum synthesis [7], nonlinear post-compression [8-11], etc. in low-energy lasers, and recently some improved OPAs/OPCPAs have also been proposed for high-energy lasers, e.g., single-cycle Petawatt-class lasers [12-15].
+In the space domain, near single-wavelength sized focal spots have been produced by tight focusing optics with small f-numbers in some low-energy lasers.
+And a recent reported result in a high-energy laser is that a 1.1 um (full width at half maximum, FWHM) near diffraction-limited spot size was achieved in a 4-Petawatt laser by an f/1.1 (f=300mm) off-axis parabolic mirror and deformable mirrors for the realization of a 1023 W/cm2 intensity [16].
+Typically, large-aperture tight focusing elements with very small f-numbers (e.g., meter-sized f/~1 off-axis parabolic mirrors) are very difficult to fabricate and very hard to adjust to near-ideal conditions, which is not conducive to obtaining very small focal spots in experiments.
+To solve this problem, the ellipsoidal mirror (or ellipsoidal plasma mirror) with two foci is used as a secondary focusing mirror after a parabolic mirror to further reduce the focal spot size by shifting its location from one focus to another, and a 1/5 reduction of two near diffraction-limited focal spots from about 4.5 μm to 0.9 μm (FWHM) was demonstrated in experiments [17, 18].
 As a secondary focusing mirror, the ellipsoidal mirror can magnify the output focusing angular aperture at the second focus compared to the input focusing angular aperture at the first focus, thereby producing a smaller focal spot.
-However, the high intensity at the first focus can generate some unwanted strong-field effects, e.g., ionization of a nonideal vacuum.
+However, the high intensity at the first focus can generate some unwanted strong-field effects, e.g., ionization of a non-ideal vacuum [19].
 In geometry, the bifocal conic section includes not only ellipses but also hyperbolas.
+In this article, we proposed a method to use a rotational hyperbolic mirror as a secondary focusing mirror after a rotational parabolic mirror to reduce the focal spot size to a singlewavelength.
+We have investigated the magnification of the focusing angular aperture of hyperbolic mirrors, proposed the optimal focusing conditions, and simulated the results in the fs-PW and λ^3 lasers, which contribute to the realization of ultra-intense ultrashort lasers with the highest intensities for extreme strong field physics.